idontwantbroccolianymore/ADS_Teaching/Projects_StarterCodes/Project1-RNotebook/README.md

 Term: Spring 2022

-+ Projec title: The history of Philosoph - from the view of data science
++ Projec title: The history of Philosophy - from the view of data science
 + This project is conducted by Lichun He.

 + Project summary: The dataset used in this project contains over 360,000 sentences from over 50 texts spanning 13 major schools of the history of philosophy.
 The represented schools are: Plato, Aristotle, Empiricism, Rationalism, Analytic, Continental, Phenomenology, German Idealism, Communism, Capitalism, Stoicism, Nietzsche, and Feminism.
 Besides, there are 36 represented authors from each school, such as Epictetus from Stoicism or Marx from Communism.
 After doing data exploration, I divided the period over 2300 years into three stages: (1) the first stage from 350 BC to 125 AD; (2) the second stage from 125 AD to 1637 AD; (3) the third stage from 1637 AD to 1985 AD.
 After that, I did sentiment analysis, wordcloud and other data visualization to take a closer of the data.
 Then combining my backgroud history knowledge and several research papers, I write my conclusion of how the data reflect information about history of philosophy.